JD Supervised Research

 The faculty augments the Law Center's seminar offerings by providing a Supervised Research option, through which students work independently on a writing project under the supervision of a faculty member for 2 graded credits.
-Supervised Research projects provide faculty guidance to students in areas where there is no curricular offering or where a student wishes to explore a subject in greater depth than would be possible in an existing course.
-Supervised Research projects must meet the requirements of the upperclass legal writing requirement (see the Upperclass Legal Writing Requirement on p.
-5 of the Georgetown Law Student Handbook), and the professor and student must establish a calendar of meetings that allows for the kind of interaction contemplated for writing seminars.
+Supervised Research projects allow faculty guidance for students in areas where there is no curricular offering or where a student wishes to explore a subject in greater depth than would be possible in an existing course.
+Papers receiving a passing grade will satisfy the upperclass legal writing requirement (see the Upperclass Legal Writing Requirement on p.
+3 of the Georgetown Law Student Handbook).

 The student must have a cumulative grade point average of at least a C (2.00/4.00) in Law Center courses.

 Students must demonstrate that they have a well-developed topic suitable for a substantive scholarly paper satisfying the upperclass legal writing requirement.
-Students must indicate the scheduled meeting dates with the professor, the due dates for submission of the outline, first draft, and final draft, and list the semester(s) in which the project is to be completed.
+Students must indicate (1) the four scheduled meeting dates with the professor; (2) the deadlines for submission of the outline, first draft, and final draft; and (3) the semester(s) in which the project is to be completed.

 Because the time demanded of the professor is substantial, it is expected that students ordinarily will seek sponsorship from full-time faculty.
 Where a student makes a good-faith effort to obtain sponsorship by a full-time faculty member and is unable to do so, sponsorship by an adjunct faculty member may be approved.